 Verse 65 – And he said, “For this reason I have told you that no one can come to me unless it is granted him by my Father.”

-Though the commentary from St. John is very important in verse 64, connecting the Lord’s own words together gives you the true meaning of what Jesus taught at the Bread of Life Discourse.
+Though the commentary from St. John in verse 64 is very important, connecting the Lord’s own words together gives you the true meaning of what Jesus taught at the Bread of Life Discourse.

-If you do not believe in his Son, then you are not listening and learning from the will of the Father.
+If you do not believe in his Son, then you are not obedient to the will of the Father.
 As a result, you will not be granted.